Ship It With AI Mihai Cvasnievschi

 The use case for hookify in brownfield work is specific.
 You have areas of the codebase that are dangerous to modify without senior review - cryptography modules, payment processing, data migration scripts, anything regulatory.
 You write a hookify rule that blocks the agent from modifying files in those directories, or requires explicit user confirmation when it tries.
 The rule lives in the repository, committed to git, applied automatically every session.

-For yellow projects, I recommend establishing hookify rules for at least the regulatory-sensitive areas and the historically-broken modules.
+For yellow projects, I recommend establishing hookify rules for at least the regulatory-sensitive areas and the historically broken modules.
 Five to ten rules is usually enough.
 Each rule is one line of configuration plus a one-line justification.

 Pattern four: PR review toolkit.